MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 8. After the application is created, on the **Completion** page, choose **Close**.

-## Create a deployment type for the Office 365 ProPlus application in Configuration Manager
+## Create a deployment type for the Microsoft 365 Apps application in Configuration Manager
 <a name="BKMK_DeployType"> </a>

 An application in Configuration Manager must contain at least one [deployment type](https://go.microsoft.com/fwlink/p/?LinkId=535030).
 The deployment type contains the installation files for a software package as well as rules that specify when and how the software is deployed.